 The stereotype goes that German trains are so efficient you could set your watch by them.
 Of course there are always exceptions, but on the whole Berlin's extensive transport network is more likely to enforce that stereotype than contradict it.

-The German capital is vast but extremely well served by public transport, which is probably why Berlin has one of the lowest numbers of cars per capita in Europe.
-Of course there are still the usual issues for motorists like traffic jams and parking, but the city’s road network and relative lack of vehicles makes it far easier to drive around than some of Europe’s other capitals.
+The German capital is vast but extremely well served by public transport, which is probably why Berlin is said to have one of the lowest numbers of cars per capita in Europe.
+Of course there are still the usual issues for motorists like traffic jams and parking, but the city's road network and relative lack of vehicles makes it far easier to drive around than some of Europe's other capitals.

-Tickets are priced for either two or three zones – almost all visitors will use the AB tariff (though note that Schönefeld Airport lies just within zone C).
-The CityTourCard combines transport in zones A and B or A, B and C and an advantage card offering discounts to 10 tourist attractions.
-The Berlin WelcomeCard all inclusive allows optionally unlimited travel in zones A and B or A, B and C, and gives discounts on 200 attractions (www.turbopass.de/berlin-city-pass-welcomecard-all-inclusive).
-You can buy these at any ticket counter or machine or purchase them online and print them off before you leave.
+Tickets are priced for either two or three zones – almost all visitors will use the AB tariff (though note that Schönefeld Airport lies within zone C).
+The CityTourCard combines transport in zones A and B or A, B and C and an advantage card offering discounts on tourist attractions, restaurants and cafes.

 There are no ticket barriers at U-Bahn and S-Bahn stations, which makes it tempting not to pay for your journey.
 However, plain-clothed inspectors have a habit of springing up and issuing fines for those without tickets.
 When transport is so reasonably priced, it’s silly to take the risk.